19CSAbhishek001Singh/Git-Revision/README.txt

 7. `commit -> commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

-8. `git commit` -> register staging chnages toa commit means techinal now in Repository area
+8. `git commit` -> register staging chnages toa commit means techinal now in Repository area.

+9. `git log` -> list down all the commits of the Repository.

+10. `git restore <file>` -> to discard changes in working directory now git is tracking so techincally commited chnagesare in staging are and new things in working area.

+If we did some bad code we can we can use this, instead of deleting every change line by line or say go to last version.